13 reasons to join the Summer Reading Challenge

 3. There are rewards for reading achievements

-The Challenge appeals to children’s collecting instincts: as they read throughout the summer, they collect stickers to complete their folder and solve a mystery.
+The Challenge appeals to children’s collecting instincts: as they read throughout the summer, they collect stickers to complete their folder.
 When they’ve finished, they're presented with a certificate at the end of the summer.
 ‘Some libraries have a special ceremony where children can collect their certificates; others liaise with schools so the awards can be presented in an assembly,’ Anne says.

 4. There’s a different theme every year